cs50nestm/web/mario/README.md

 ## Rubric

-1. 90% Submit as shown in the class videos
+1. 90% Submit as demonstrated in code-a-longs
 2. 100% Add one personal touch

 ## How to Submit

-submit50 cs50nestm/checks/2019/mario
+submit50 cs50nestm/checks/2020/mario